carlosedp/lbconfig-operator/Readme.md

 kubectl apply -f https://github.com/carlosedp/lbconfig-operator/raw/master/manifests/deploy.yaml
 ```

+This creates the operator Namespace, CRD and deployment using the latest container version.
 The container image is built for `amd64`, `arm64` and `ppc64le` architectures.

 ### Create ExternalLoadBalancer instances

 Create the instances for each Load Balancer instance you need (for example one for Master Nodes and another for the Infra Nodes).

+To choose the nodes which will be part of the server pool, you can set either `type` or `nodelabels` fields.
 The yaml field `type: "master"` or `type: "infra"` selects nodes with the role label `"node-role.kubernetes.io/master"` and `"node-role.kubernetes.io/infra"` respectively.
-If the field is ommited, the nodes will be selected by the `nodelabels` labels array.
+If the field `nodelabels` list is used instead, the operator will use nodes which match all labels.

 **The provider `vendor` field can be (case-insensitive):**

-* F5_BigIP
+* **F5_BigIP** - Tested on F5 BigIP version 15
-* Citrix_ADC
+* **Citrix_ADC** - Tested on Citrix ADC (Netscaler) version 13
-* Dummy
+* **Dummy** - Dummy backend used for testing to only print log messages on operations

 Create the secret holding the Load Balancer API user and password: